-Generally, the choices you have for flooring are hardwood, carpet, vinyl, tile, or laminate.
+Generally, the flooring options are hardwood, carpet, vinyl, tile, or laminate.
 There are several factors to consider when choosing what’s best for which room or for your home in general.
 Consider the questions below.

 Who do you share your space with?